abcdesktopio/docs/opsdocs/docs/architecture/overview.md

 ### pyos

-`pyos` is the core abcdesktop service act as a control plane.
-Pyos is a stateless services, Pyos's roles are :
+`pyos` is the core abcdesktop service and acts as a control plane. `pyos` is a stateless service; its roles are:

 - Authenticate user on authenticate providers
   - OpenID Provider